Rob Mallard: Personal life

 Mallard is gay.
 He came out publicly in 2017 in an interview with Gay Times magazine and revealed that his family were supportive of him when he came out to them at the age of 17.
 He added that he "never planned to keep it quiet" with his only concern being that "if I'm with a female character, will an audience who knows I'm gay in real life believe it?
 But that was just my own fears because I do believe they will."
-Mallard entered a relationship with his Coronation Street co-star, Daniel Brocklebank, who plays Billy Mayhew, in May 2017.
+Mallard entered a relationship with his Coronation Street co-star, Daniel Brocklebank, who played Billy Mayhew, in May 2017.
 They split up that July, but remained good friends.
 He began dating modelling agent Matthew Martin in 2023, and in February 2025, he made a cameo in an episode of Coronation Street.

 During an appearance on ITV's This Morning in March 2018, Mallard revealed that he has an essential tremor, a neurological disorder that causes involuntary shaking.
 He had previously appeared on the show in January 2018, and after the appearance numerous comments were made on social media about his demeanour, especially his shaking, with some accusing him of being drunk.
 He said that he had the condition for nearly a decade.